There are three steps to owning gold in BullionVault. Most people can complete the process in about 15 minutes of their own time.

-From within the USA, you can send USD via three domestic bank clearing systems.
+From within the USA, you can send US Dollars via three domestic bank clearing systems.

 The fastest and most secure method is Wire transfer.
 Funds are sent electronically through a central bank wire transfer system, such as the Federal Reserve's FedWire system.
 The sending bank will typically impose a charge to send funds by wire.

 A common feature of online banking is electronic bill payment.
 This service is available from all US banks, and is usually free or with a small nominal fee on the order of $0.50.
 This method of payment is typically slower than a wire, but can depend on how it is processed by the sending bank.

 Or you can send a check.
 Check transfers are free, but are much slower than the other methods available to you.